Milstein/getting-started-with-docker-for-the-nodejs-dev/post.md

 This is a big introduction, and there's still a lot more to cover but you should be equipped with a basic understanding of what Docker is, how to use its basic functionality and ready to go more in-depth.

 In the next tutorial, I'll cover adding a Dockerfile to an existing app, go more in-depth on the `$ docker run` command, mounting an app directory inside a container, and linking to another container running a MongoDB instance. ☺

----

-This post is also available on my Medium page here.